 As a new employee you will likely be using technology systems and equipment (computer systems, shared files, email, internet and other systems).
 The following page provides an overview of how technology is used at the County.
 After reading this information, you are invited to ask additional questions to your supervisor, department contact or directly to the County's Technology Services Department.

-Clackamas County is PC based and uses the 2007 Microsoft suite of products as well as hundreds of other software programs .
-We currently run our workstations on the Windows XP and Windows 7 platforms.
+Clackamas County is PC based and uses the 2013 and 2016 suite of Microsoft Office products as well as hundreds of other software programs.
+We currently run our workstations on the Windows 7 and Windows 10 platforms.
 Depending on your job description and needs we support a desktop PC or a Laptop for your use.

 Appropriate Use Policy

 The Clackamas County Technology Services Appropriate Use Policy can be found on the Employment Policies tab of this Onboarding site.
 New employees are required to read and acknowledge they have read this policy as they begin employment.

 Access to programs will be dependent on your job's specific duties and needs.
 Many programs will be installed on your computer, or locally for your specific use.
 Many other programs and databases are available remotely and able to be accessed by using Citrix or the Web.